nethesis/fpp/README.md

 The server exposes 3 APIs:

 - `/ping`: GET, just test if the service is online
 - `/register`: POST, register a iOS device.
-The iOS device token is validated against Apple APN using a silent notification.
+Both the device token and the topic must be a string of 64 hex characters.
-  If the device token is valid, the server will save the token associated to the given topic.
+  If device token and topic are valid, the server will save the token associated to the given topic.
   Token/topic association will expire after 356 days: applications must be opened at least once a year to keep receiving notifications.
+  This endpoint must be validated with an header `Instance-Token`, see `INSTANCE_TOKEN` env vaa.
   Parameters:
   - `token`: Apple Device token
   - `topic`: Unique topic to identify the mobile device.
 The topic is the sha256sum of the token received by the client